owentashlin/GA--project-1-Simon/planning.md

 **NEXT STEPS**

 *Game Play*
-- need an automatic sequence where the game generates a pattern of colors
+*complete* - need an automatic sequence where the game generates a pattern of colors

-make random array[], push it into the current level array, then play that sequence over the buttons
+*partially complete* - make random array[], push it into the current level array, then play that sequence over the buttons
+    - lights are currently all firing at once after level 1, need to work out delay structure so they fire one at a time

-then player repeats that sequence and the arrays are compared
+- then player repeats that sequence and the arrays are compared

-if the same, new level loads with additional step
+- if the same, new level loads with additional step

 - pattern needs to load into an array